RealTesseract/Tesseract/README.md

 ![Tesseract](http://i.imgur.com/1ga0ATy.jpg)
 Tesseract Introduction
 -------------
-**Tesseract is the new advanced server software based on PocketMine-MP! <br>
+**Tesseract is the new advanced server software based on PocketMine-MP and Genisys! <br>
 Tesseract supports only the world type of Anvil or PMAnvil.
 (MCRegion is not supported) <br>
 Tesseract supports Packet and Event Debug System (For Plugin Developesr)**